rileyj-s/portfolio-jekyll/_posts/2016-06-28-covenant-st.louis.md

 reflect the overall site's design.
 The solution that needed to happen was a more user-friendly and aesthetically coherent page.

 I documented how the rest of the site functioned and wanted to pull in common interactions into the new page.
-I also wanted the navigation to be simple and not the headache it used to be, so I brought in a category menu as a well as a sidebar navigation in order that the user wouldn't get exhausting in scrolling through the amount of info.
+I also wanted the navigation to be simple and not the headache it used to be, so I brought in a category menu as a well as a sidebar navigation in order that the user wouldn't get exhausted in scrolling through the amount of info.

 <a class="site-link" href="https://www.covenantseminary.edu/community/stlouis/">Check It Out</a>